Cybersecurity In-Depth: Feature articles on security strategy, latest trends, and people to know.

 When it comes to landing a job in cybersecurity, what does it take to stand out from the pack?
 Try playing games.

-While having the right technical chops and certifications matter, having cyber gaming experience, whether it’s participating on a cybergames team or in online competitions, can give you a leg up when potential hiring managers are reviewing your resume.
+While having the right technical chops and certifications matter, having cyber-gaming experience, whether it's participating on a cyber games team or in online competitions, can help you stand out when potential hiring managers are reviewing your resume.
 It can also give you more confidence after you land the job.

-From showing that they can perform well under pressure to demonstrating that they’re a good team player, there are many reasons why playing on a cyber team could give a candidate a leg up, says US Cyber Games Commissioner Jessica Gulick.
-She says she often asked job candidates during interviews what they did in their free time to get a broader understanding of their technology capabilities.
-Gamers always stood out, and she found it beneficial to hire gamers, particularly in areas such as penetration testing and forensics.
-These candidates usually were good at entering unknown environments and figuring things out given limited information, as well as sticking things out to identify solutions if they initially fail, she says.
+From showing that they can perform well under pressure to demonstrating that they're a good team player, there are many reasons why playing on a cyber team could give a candidate a leg up, says US Cyber Games commissioner Jessica Gulick, who has often asked job candidates what they did in their free time to get a broader understanding of their technology capabilities.
+Gamers always stood out, and she found it beneficial to hire them, particularly in areas such as penetration testing and forensics.
+These candidates usually were good at entering unknown environments and figuring things out given limited information, as well as sticking it out to identify solutions if they initially fail, she says.

 Demonstrate Technical Proficiency

-Showing technical proficiency in a cyber game, like experience playing with the National Cyber League, can help candidates stand out.
-The NCL, an organization that holds cyber competitions for students, issues report cards to participants that they can use to show how well they performed in subjects like forensics or web security, and that can give them an edge as job candidates.
+Showing technical proficiency in a cyber game, like having experience playing with the National Cyber League (NCL), can help candidates stand out.
+The NCL, an organization that holds cyber competitions for students, issues report cards to participants that they can use to show how well they performed in subjects like forensics or Web security.
+That can give them an edge as job candidates.

 Develop Soft Skills, Teamwork

-Being on a cyber team can also help you hone non-technical skills that are valuable in the workplace like collaboration, mentoring and other soft skills like teaching others and working well in groups that make for solid teams.
+Being on a cyber team can also help you hone nontechnical skills that are valuable in the workplace, like collaboration, mentoring, and working well in groups.

-For Sarah Ogden, a 19-year-old student at Northern Kentucky University and a junior member of the US Women’s Cyber Team, while she’s excited about participating in this year’s competition, it’s with a bigger goal in mind–being competitive when it’s her turn on the job market.
+Sarah Ogden, a 19-year-old student at Northern Kentucky University and a junior member of the US Women's Cyber Team, says she's excited about participating in this year's competition, but it's with a bigger goal in mind: to be competitive when it's her turn on the job market.

 "My end goal is to get into a large company as a security engineer and actually get to see how the code and systems are developed, and to make an actual difference in that company's security and see the payoff of that," she says.